Planning Your 2020-2021 Aardvark Israel Experience

 Information regarding COVID-19 and Frequently Asked Questions

 Since the start of the COVID outbreak, Aardvark Israel has continued to run our programs with appropriate modifications.
-Through adjustments to the daily schedule and full compliance with the health guidelines of the Israeli Government, we enabled our students to continue their gap year in Israel in a meaningful and safe way.
+Through adjustments to the daily schedule and full compliance with the health guidelines of the Israeli Government, we enabled our students to continue their activities in Israel in a meaningful and safe way.
 Throughout this period, we have been in constant contact with Masa, the Jewish Agency, the Ministry of Health, and the Ministry of Tourism for guidance in our continued operation and to assist us in planning for the future.
-To date, we have not had any students or staff contract the virus.

 Please follow us on Facebook and Instagram to see our program in action.
-If applicants for 2020-21 programs and/or their parents would like to speak to a current participant or the parent of a current participant, we will be happy to connect you!
+We also recommend viewing this brief clip from i24News featuring one of our current students: https://youtu.be/mH6fn3kokJo Additionally, if you would like to speak to a current participant or the parent of a current participant, we will be happy to connect you!

 - We will be requiring all participants to take a COVID test in the one-week period prior to arrival in Israel and submit proof of a negative result.